coddwizard/hangman-game/README.md

 Features

-- Simple and intuitive GUI using Python's Tkinter
+Simple and intuitive GUI using Python's Tkinter

-- Interactive letter buttons for guessing
+Interactive letter buttons for guessing

-- Visual display of the word and remaining lives
+Visual display of the word and remaining lives

+ASCII-style Hangman drawing shown in a text widget

+Game ends with a success or failure message

-- Reusable "Start Game" button
+"Start Game" button to reset and play again

-- Reuses the same word list as CLI version
+Reuses the same word list as CLI version

 Preview

-+ A window opens with a welcome message and "Start Game" button
+A window opens with a welcome message and "Start Game" button

-+ Click the letters to guess the word

-+ Remaining lives are shown
+Letter buttons become active; click to guess

+Each wrong guess updates the Hangman drawing

-+ Game ends with a success or failure message
+Game ends with 🎉 or 💀 message and the full word

-+ Just click and play — no typing needed!